-Disclosure Requirement related to ESRSNESRS 2 SBM-2 - Interests and views of stakeholders
+Disclosure Requirement related to NESRS 2 SBM-2 - Interests and views of stakeholders

-Disclosure Requirement related to ESRSNESRS 2 SBM-3 - Material impacts, risks and opportunities and their interaction with strategy and business model
+Disclosure Requirement related to NESRS 2 SBM-3 - Material impacts and their interaction with strategy and business model

-Impact, risk and opportunity management
+Impact management

-Disclosure Requirement S2-2 - Processes for engaging with value chain workers about - impacts

-Disclosure Requirement S2-3 - Processes to remediate negative impacts and channels for value chain workers to raise concerns

-Disclosure Requirement S2-4 - Taking action on material impacts on value chain workers, and approaches to managing material risks and pursuing material opportunities related to value chain workers, and effectiveness of those actions
+- Disclosure Requirement S2-1 Policies related to value chain workers - Disclosure Requirement S2-2 Processes for engaging with value chain workers about impacts - Disclosure Requirement S2-3 Processes to remediate negative impacts and channels for value chain workers to raise concerns - Disclosure Requirement S2-4 Taking action on material impacts on value chain workers, and effectiveness of those actions

-Disclosure Requirement S2-5 - Targets related to managing material negative impacts, advancing positive impacts, and managing material risks and opportunities
+Disclosure Requirement S2-5 - Targets related to managing material negative impacts, advancing positive impactss

-- The objective of this Standard is to specify disclosure requirements which will enable users of the sustainability statement_report to understand material impacts on value chain workers connected with the undertaking's own operations and value chain, including through its products or services, as well as through its business relationships, and its related material risks and opportunities, including: - (a) how the undertaking affects workers in its value chain, in terms of material positive and negative actual or potential impacts; - (b) any actions taken, and the result of such actions, to prevent, mitigate or remediate actual or potential negative impacts, and to address risks and opportunities; - (c) the nature, type and extent of the undertaking's material risks and opportunities, including those related to its impacts and dependencies on workers in the value chain, and how the undertaking manages them; and - (d) the financial effects on the undertaking over the short-, medium and long-term of material risks and opportunities, including those arising from the undertaking's impacts and dependencies on workers in the value chain. - 2.
+- 1. The objective of this Standard is to specify disclosure requirements which will enable users of the sustainability report to understand material impacts on value chain workers connected with the undertaking's own operations and value chain, including through its products or services, as well as through its business relationships, including: - (a) how the undertaking affects workers in its value chain, in terms of material positive and negative actual or potential impacts; - (b) any actions taken, and the result of such actions, to prevent, mitigate or remediate actual or potential negative impacts; - (c) Deleted. - 2.
 In order to meet the objective, this Standard requires an explanation of the general approach the undertaking takes to identify and manage any material actual and potential impacts on value chain workers in relation to: - (a) working conditions (for example, secure employment, working time, adequate wage, social dialogue, freedom of association, including the existence of work councils, collective bargaining, work-life balance and health and safety); - (b) equal treatment and opportunities for all (for example, gender equality and equal pay for work of equal value, training and skills development, the employment and inclusion of persons with disabilities, measures against violence and harassment in the workplace, and diversity); - (c) other work-related rights (for example, child labour, forced labour, adequate housing, water and sanitation and privacy). - 3.
-This Standard also requires an explanation of how such impacts, as well as the undertaking's dependencies on value chain workers, can create material risks or opportunities for the undertaking.
-For example, negative impacts on value chain workers may disrupt the undertaking's operations (through customers refusing to buy its products or state agencies impounding its goods) and harm its reputation.
-Conversely, respect for workers' rights and active support programmes (for example through financial literacy initiatives) can bring business opportunities, such as more reliable supply or widening of the future consumer base. - 4.
 This Standard covers all workers in the undertaking's upstream and downstream value chain who are or can be materially impacted by the undertaking, including impacts that are connected with the undertaking's own operations and value chain, including through its products or services, as well as through its business relationships.
 This includes all workers who are not included in the scope of "own workforce" ("own workforce" includes employees, individual contractors, i.e., self- employed workers, and workers provided by third party undertakings primarily engaged in 'employment activities').
-Own workforce is covered in ESRSNESRS S1 Own workforce.
+Own workforce is covered in NESRS S1 Own workforce.
 See AR 3 for examples of what is included in the scope of this Standard.

-Interaction with other ESRSNESRS
+Interaction with other NESRS

-- This Standard applies when material impacts on and/or material risks and opportunities related to value chain workers have been identified through the materiality assessment process laid out in ESRSNESRS 2 General disclosures. - 6.
-This Standard shall be read in conjunction with ESRSNESRS 1 General requirements, and ESRSNESRS 2, as well as the ESRSNESRS S1, ESRSNESRS S3 Affected communities and ESRSNESRS S4 Consumers and end-users. - The reporting under this Standard shall be consistent, coherent and where relevant clearly linked with reporting on the undertaking's own workforce under ESRSNESRS S1, in order to ensure effective reporting.
+- 5. This Standard applies when material impacts on value chain workers have been identified through the materiality assessment process laid out in NESRS 2 General disclosures. - 6.
+This Standard shall be read in conjunction with NESRS 1 General requirements, and NESRS 2, as well as the NESRS S1, NESRS S3 Affected communities and NESRS S4 Consumers and end-users. - 7.
+The reporting under this Standard shall be consistent, coherent and where relevant clearly linked with reporting on the undertaking's own workforce under NESRS S1, in order to ensure effective reporting.